ErlingSigurdson/Billy/README.md

 A single additional GPIO provides a digital output to control an indicator LED.

 Aside from an LED, Billy can control such a typical load as:
-- a relay (by means of an octocoupler or a transistor driver) controlled by a digital output;
+- A relay (via an octocoupler or a transistor driver) using a digital output.
-- an electric motor (by means of a MOSFET driver) controlled by a PWM signal.
+- An electric motor (via a MOSFET driver) using a PWM signal.

 GPIOs are assigned with `#define` directives in
 TODO